Phantonia/Krypton/spec/1_Compilation.md

 ## Grammatical analysis

-After having a list of all lexemes of the script, the compiler attempts to build an **Abstract Syntax Tree**.
-It concretely describes the grammar of the script.
+After having a list of all lexemes of the script, the compiler attempts to build an **Abstract Syntax Tree**, which concretely describes the grammar of the script.

 ## Semantical analysis

 "Semantical analysis" describes the process of making sense of the structure of the source file.
 Examples of tasks done in this step are:

-- **Identifier binding**, so finding out what *entity* the *identifier* refer to
+- **Identifier binding**, so finding out what *entity* an *identifier* refers to
 - **Datatype checking**, so checking whether an *expression* is only doing *operations* on *values* of *datatypes* that support these operations, and checking whether a value that is said to be of a datatype actually is of that datatype

 ## Code generation